FrancisBanville/ms_interpreting_probabilities/README.md

 $$P_{M}(i \rightarrow j),$$ {#eq:metaweb}

-which, compared to @eq:local, is not conditional on any spatial, temporal, or environmental variables (@tbl:prob).
+which, in contrast with @eq:local, is not conditional on any spatial, temporal, or environmental variables (@tbl:prob).

-Starting from a selected set of taxa, which are usually distributed within a region of interest, metawebs can be built using different data sources, including literature review, fieldwork, and predictive models [e.g., the metaweb of Canadian mammals inferred by @Strydom2022Food].
+Starting from a selected set of taxa, which are usually distributed within a broad region of interest, metawebs can be built using different data sources, including literature review, fieldwork, and predictive models [e.g., the metaweb of Canadian mammals inferred by @Strydom2022Food].
 Every pair of taxa that have confidently been observed to interact at least once can be given a probability